oswaldoludwig/kappaTune/README.md

 * **Flexible Filtering:** Allows skipping parameters based on number of dimensions, or maximum dimension size, providing fine-grained control over which tensors are considered for analysis.
 * **Catastrophic Forgetting Mitigation:** By selectively updating parameters, `kappaTune` helps preserve pre-trained knowledge, making it suitable for continual learning and domain adaptation tasks.

+## kappaTune vs. LoRA
+While LoRA is highly effective for reducing training costs through parameter-efficient fine-tuning, it doesn’t inherently include a strategy to prevent catastrophic forgetting.
+In contrast, kappaTune is purpose-built for continual learning; it offers better retention of prior knowledge and also reduces computational effort as a side effect by selectively updating only a small subset of model tensors.

 ## Installation

 ### Prerequisites